phongsi/work-language/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+### Sample workflow for mock
+pick an industry -> pick a role -> confirmation -> day1

+we will pick hotel and front desk.

+Confirm that the user will be a new employee at InterHotel Denver at the front desk and concierge.

+Ursula is the Front Desk manager and your supervisor.
+Sandy is an accountant at the back office.
+Natasha is the food and beverage manager.
+Julia is the housekeeping manager.
+Brian is maintenance.

+Start.
+Day 1. manager welcomes you and confirms if you're ready to see guests.

+simulate a guest coming in and asking for single bedrooms.

+give prompts for available rooms and features.

+simulate a guest choosing, if the guest confirms then ask about pricing.

+give prompts for pricing.

+simulate the guest agreeing and prompt for payment details.